simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 :   *Note*: If you specify this option, you must also specify the `OrganizationName` option.

-`privacypolicy`
-:   This is an absolute URL for where an user can find a privacypolicy
-    for this SP.
-If set, this will be shown on the consent page.
-    `%SPENTITYID%` in the URL will be replaced with the entity id of this service provider.

-:   Note that this option also exists in the IdP-hosted metadata.
-This
-    entry in the SP-remote metadata overrides the option in the IdP-hosted metadata.

-:   *Note*: **deprecated** Will be removed in a future release; use the MDUI-extension instead

 `AssertionConsumerService`
 :   The URL of the AssertionConsumerService endpoint for this SP.
     This option is required - without it you will not be able to send